The engine is the vehicle’s beating heart. Its performance and smoothness are essential factors when deciding to buy a particular vehicle.

 - Models fitted with this engine: Mazda RX-8

 Serious wear of apex seals usually causes significant compression loss, resulting in big power loss.
-Some sources say that the lifespan of this particular standard rotary engine is close to 60,000 km, although the biggest fans of Mazda engineering can extend it.
+Some sources say that the lifespan of this particular standard rotary engine is close to 40,000 miles (64,000 km), although the biggest fans of Mazda engineering can extend it.

 Yet, another tricky part is your car’s maintenance.
 It’s quite a challenge to find yourself a workshop capable of servicing this charismatic yet troublesome motor.

 - Models fitted with this engine: BMW 118d / 120d / 123d, BMW 318d / 320d, BMW 520d, BMW X1 18d / 20d / 23d, BMW X3 18d / 20d

 A noticeable rattle in diesel engines is one of their most significant features.
 However, some engines rattle more than others, and this is especially the case when it comes to the family of BMW N47 engines.